What is Salary Packaging and How Does it Work?

 Special Rules for Non-Profit Organisations

 Hence these organisations can provide non-cash benefits to their employees more cost effectively as compared to other companies.
-Non-profit organisations can also provide cash benefits such as loan repayments and entertainment from pre-tax income, which makes salary packaging attractive to their employees.
+Non-profit organisations can also provide cash benefits such as loan repayments and entertainment from pre-tax income in fbt year, which makes salary packaging attractive to their employees.

 It is advisable that you have a word with your employer to understand what salary packaging they offer.
 You may want to get professional advice to work out if this salary sacrificing will be beneficial for you.